UPPMAX/UPPMAX-documentation/docs/getting_started/get_started.md

     - Please be aware of that this is different from the SUPR 2FA that you may have set up earlier.
     - Also, each centre has their own 2FA, so one from NSC/Tetralith won't work for UPPMAX.

-## Step 3: get an UPPMAX project

-Second, one needs to have an active research project.
-See how to get one at [the UPPMAX guide 'Apply for a project'](project_apply.md).

-## Step 4: Get a user account for Pelle or Bianca, depending on type of project

-After having been granted membership in the project [on SUPR, activate your user accounts](https://supr.naiss.se/account/)

 ## Step 5: Wait for an email with further instructions

 - The email may land in you trash bin so do look there as well.
 - Follow the instructions!
-You'll need the UPPMAX 2FA set up, see Step 2 to be able to log in.
+You'll need the UPPMAX 2FA set up, see Step 4 to be able to log in.
 - The link you got will only work once and for a limited time period.

 ## Step 6: Log in and change your password